Utwo/playground-sandbox/README.md

 - [ ] Add terminal support
 - [ ] Loading state on create contaniner
 - [ ] Test with gVizor
+- [ ] Try with a tool that provides local development for k8s like Okteto or Werf
 - [ ] Add a proper readme

 ### 1. Create cluster with volume claim